a

 • Expertise

+Many of these cloud services recognize progress with badges of honor.
+Verifying their previous successes should be an early priority.
 To determine if they are up to par with your requirements, you might request to see relevant credentials or ask them some questions.
-However, the rotten apples can be easily separated from the good ones by implementing a few checks and balances during the evaluation process.
+However, implementing a few checks and balances during the evaluation process can easily separate the rotten apples from the good ones.

 • Data Management

-Relating back to security is data management.
-Depending on your organization’s needs and the policies in place regarding data residency, you may already have a data classification plan in
+Relating to security is data management.
+Depending on your organization’s needs and the policies in place regarding data residency, you may already have a data classification plan in place.
+You should at least be familiar with the regulations and data privacy laws that apply to sensitive personal information.

-Keeping this in mind, it’s possible that local regulations to which your data is subject will play a significant role in your decision.
-You should search for service providers who give you some say over where your data is stored, processed, and managed if you have jurisdiction-specific needs and obligations.
-While it is the responsibility of cloud service providers to disclose the physical locations of their data centers, you should also take the initiative to learn this information.
+Evaluate encryption of data transfer to and within the cloud, if applicable, to ensure data safety at rest.
+Sensitive volumes should be encrypted at rest to prevent unauthorized administrators from accessing data.
+Keeping this in mind, local regulations to which your data is subject may play a significant role in your decision.
+Search for service providers who give you some say over where your data is stored, processed, and managed if you have jurisdiction-specific needs and obligations.

 • Multi-Vendor Relationships